Childhood Trauma And Gambling Addiction :

 Studies estimate that about 2% (although the figure varies somewhat from study to study) of the U.S. population suffers from pathological gambling.

-Factors other than childhood trauma which make an individual more at risk of developing pathological gambling include:
+Factors other than childhood trauma that make an individual more at risk of developing pathological gambling include:

 – being male